jacksonrakena/kuboid/README.md

 - Performance at scale is critical
   - 5,000+ pods, 20+ namespaces, lots of custom resource definitions, custom operators, ArgoCD, Kargo, etc
   - Designed with relative namespace isolation in mind
-- Advanced control over how Autodiff connects to Kubernetes
+- Advanced control over how Kuboid connects to Kubernetes
   - Proxy server, proxy script to generate credentials (common in enterprise setups)
 - Moving beyond limitations in `k9s`
   - [ ] Powerful manipulation of logs